 Although the afternoon crash is common for many people, it is in fact not “normal” and shouldn’t be something that happens on a regular basis.
 Typically, when this moment hits most people will reach for a sweet treat or an extra coffee to keep them going which, in all honesty, is not an ideal solution.
 These reasons for the 3:00 pm slump at work are plenty, however, some of the most common include consuming too much sugar at breakfast, drinking too many coffees in the morning, or simply not drinking enough water throughout the day.
 Additionally taking a little time to get outside and get fresh air (see #2) can help to invigorate you and boost energy and mood for the rest of the day.

 10. Aim for Consistency, Not Perfection

 Regardless of what your non-scale health goals are, an important goal to always keep in the back of your mind is that it is best to aim for consistency, not perfection.
-We are own worst critics and often as soon as we slip up on a goal we set for yourself, a case of the “f*$! its” sets in and we let everything else go because we made one tiny little mistake.
+We are our own worst critics and often as soon as we slip up on a goal we set for ourselves, a case of the “f*$! its” sets in and we let everything else go because we made one tiny little mistake.
 The truth is, health is not picture perfect no matter who you are.
 In fact, that’s not even the point.
 The goal is to create habits and lifestyle changes you can maintain and feel good about, so you need to give yourself a little grace and a lot of love in the process.